gpaulissen/bml/README.md

 ## Installation

-This utility uses Python.
-Install Python (and pip) first.
+This utility uses Python version 3 or higher.
+Install [Python](http://www.python.org) (and pip) first.

 ### Using pip

+To install the utility, issue:

 ```
 $ pip install bridge-markup